pflanze/lilyvm/README.md

 compile in C++ mode, set `CPLUSPLUS`.
 To use clang/clang++, set `CLANG`.
 To enable execution tracing, set `VM_TRACE` (it needs to also be enabled at runtime via the `trace_on` opcode).
-Set `SECURITY` if you're interested in security over speed.
+Set `SECURITY` if you're interested in security over speed (although it probably won't hurt the latter).
+Set `LTO` for link time optimization (although that may make it slower).

 All of those env variables are checked for their existence, not their value.